QuiiBz/sherif/README.md

 ### Autofixing the [`multiple-dependency-versions`](#multiple-dependency-versions-) rule

-By default, running `--fix` with the `multiple-dependency-versions` rule will ask you to select which version to use for each dependency that has multiple versions across the monorepo.
-If that doesn't work for you (e.g., you are running Sherif in a non-interactive environment), you can use the `--select` (of `-s`) flag to automatically select the highest or lowest version of that dependency:
+By default, running `--fix` with the `multiple-dependency-versions` rule will ask you to select which version to use for each dependency with multiple versions across the monorepo.
+If that doesn't work for you (e.g., you are running Sherif in a non-interactive environment), you can use the `--select` (of `-s`) flag to automatically select the highest or lowest version of every dependency:

 ```bash
 # Autofix and select the highest version for each dependency matching the `multiple-dependency-versions` rule